Crypto-PPML/Crypto-PPML.github.io/2020/index.markdown

 ### Date of Event
 August 16, 2020 (Sunday)

+### Registration
+The workshop is an affiliated event of [CRYPTO 2020](https://crypto.iacr.org/2020/).
+To register to the workshop, please register to CRYPTO 2020, and mark in the registration form the PPML workshop.
+Please read [the participation guidelines](https://crypto.iacr.org/2020/participation.php).

 ### Location

 Zoom.
-A link to the stream will be given later.
+Links will be provided [here](https://crypto.iacr.org/2020/affiliated.php).

 ### (Confirmed) Invited Speakers